primiano/perfetto-docs/docs/data-sources/power.md

 most production phones._

-Recent version of Android introduced the support for more advanced power monitoring at the harware subsystem level, known as "Power rail counters".
+Recent version of Android introduced the support for more advanced power monitoring at the hardware subsystem level, known as "Power rail counters".
 These counters measure the energy drained by (groups of) hardware units.

 Unlike the battery counters, they are not affected by the charging/discharging